 - You can also use both of your arms.

 4. Smoothing fondant

 - For those with sweaty palms, fondant smoothers are available in the market at very affordable prices.
-These are one of the best cake decorating tools to keep handy and they do more than just smooth cakes.
+They are one of the best cake decorating tools to keep handy and they do more than just smooth cakes.

-5. Cutting Fondant
+5. Cutting fondant

-6. Cake Drums
+6. Cake drums

 - Cake drums are best for fondant covered cakes.
-I have shown you how to make your own cake boards here on the blog by simply using foam core and contact paper you can buy from your local craft store – Check this post – DIY cake boards
+I have shown you how to make your own cake boards here on the blog by simply using foam core and contact paper you can buy from your local craft store.
+Check this post – DIY cake boards.

 Working smart with fondant (save/Pin)